VanHelwig/router-log-ui-downloader/README.md

-This repo is a collection of scripts and configuration files designed to collect logs from a routers web ui. it was made to circumvent an issue with certain brands of hardware not allowing ssh connection asside from their designated web management tool.
+This repo is a collection of scripts and configuration files designed to collect logs from a routers web ui. it was made to circumvent an issue with certain brands of hardware not allowing SSH connection aside from their designated web management tool.

 The default configurations for the script assume a tp-link router, and a linux operating system.
 Most of the configuration will be done in the .yaml configuration file,